 - Give details of the actual journey on foot and how your child would be affected e.g. would they arrive stress free?

 - Is it safe to walk?
 Are there lights and paths?

 - If you have professional evidence about your child’s walking ability or the difficulties they have in public places, include that too.

 You may be unhappy with Surrey’s decision on school transport, either because they have decided your child is not eligible or you consider that the transport offered is not suitable.
 Surrey has a complaints and appeals procedure for transport decisions and this is published alongside the transport policy.

 Statutory guidance recommends a 2 stage procedure involving an initial review by a senior officer followed by an independent appeal panel.
 However there is no legal requirement to follow this.

 If you are not happy with the outcome of the local appeal process, you may be able to take it further with the LGO – www.lgo.rg.uk

-It may be possible to take legal action against the local authority via the judicial review process.
+It may be possible to take legal action against Surrey via the judicial review process.
 It is important to get independent legal advice before taking this step.